tugascript/keyword-extraction-rs/README.md

 ## License

 This project is licensed under the GNU Lesser General Public License v3.0.
-See the [Copying](COPYING.md) and [Copying Lesses](COPYING.LESSER.md) file for details.
+See the [Copying](COPYING.md) and [Copying Lesses](COPYING.LESSER.md) files for details.